Farming through wildfire season Program

 Agriculture and agricultural communities pay an important role in managing our risk to wildfire.
 In addition, they may be one of the most impacted sectors during a wildfires catastrophe.
 Yet, almost no research exists at the nexus of wildfires and agriculture.
 This action research project will assess how small, family farmers in California are impacted by, responding to, and recovering from wildfires.
 We hope to then provide research-based solutions and educational materials for our agricultural community and recommendations for policy.

-Through this research we aim to increase the quality of life for agricultural communities facing devastating threats of wildfire by equipping them with the practical tools to increase resilience to fire, sharing proposed adaptation strategies, and in turn supporting the viability of agricultural communities in fire prone regions.
+Through this research, including the Wildfires and Ag Survey, we aim to increase the quality of life for agricultural communities facing devastating threats of wildfire by equipping them with the practical tools to increase resilience to fire, sharing proposed adaptation strategies, and in turn supporting the viability of agricultural communities in fire prone regions.

 The Action-Research Approach